Vexos05/B4mbus/README.md

 * If you see any public repository it's a miracle, because that means I got my ass up and did something (or I made an error while configuring repos)
 * If you see something else than C++ I prolly lost my mind or started questioning my life choices
-* If you see me regurally updating repos - it's prolly not me
+* If you see me regularly updating repos - it's prolly not me
 * Yeah, I'm lazy

 Yeah, and that's all